Coronini: Sfânta Elena

 The original village they founded was named Svatá Alžběta ("Saint Elisabeth") and located some 2 kilometers away from the present-day locality; founded in 1823, it was disestablished in 1847 for lack of water.
 Both villages had been named after Margelia's two daughters, marking the Czech community's good relationship with its employer, but, in 1827, the latter abruptly ended the business venture, and left with all the tools used in forestry.
 Although the village was incorporated in 1832, alongside Alibeg, Margelia's departure left Sfânta Elena's inhabitants faced with a dire situation: some took their families back into the Czech lands, others joined the Grenz.
 Others still worked on road projects, some as far afield as Serbia.
 With time, the local Czech group became religiously distinct from other communities: more than half of the population discarded Lutheranism in favor of Baptist denominations (see Baptist Union of Romania).
 This was allegedly a reaction against the ethnic Hungarian Lutheran clergy, perceived as enforcers of Magyarization policies, with the churchgoers opting instead for a Slovak Baptist preacher.

 Known by 1900 as Szent-Helena, and by 1910 as Dunaszentilona, the village was assigned to Krassó-Szörény County.
 It and the rest of Banat were united with Romania upon the end of World War I, after going through the same stages of Yugoslav and French occupation as Coronini.
 Between 1830 and 1930, the population had increased from 338 to 916 people.
 In 1924, a textile factory was set up by a Czech businessman, and it employed most of the female Czech workforce before closing down in 1938.
-By the time of World War II, Sfânta Elena, still administrated separately, was slightly more populated than Coronini, and ranked as the 11th-largest locality in Moldova Nouă plasă.
+By the time of World War II, Sfânta Elena, still administered separately, was slightly more populated than Coronini, and ranked as the 11th-largest locality in Moldova Nouă plasă.

 Agriculture declined under the communist regime, when most men were employed in industrial fields (primarily at the mines opened near Moldova Nouă).
 After the December Revolution toppled Romanian communism (and the Velvet Revolution emancipated Czechoslovakia), many inhabitants of the village left Romania and settled in what became the Czech Republic—with population numbers dropping back to 350 persons.
 A new Czech-language school was opened in 1998, but attendance had fallen from 150 to 70 pupils in the space of 6 years.
 The mines employing Sfânta Elena's population were closed down in 2004, as part of Romania's economic transition.
 After that date, the village continued to face economical and social problems, including lack of plumbing and sewage facilities.